IBM/cp4ba-labs/23.0.2/Bring-up/Bring-Up-Lab-1/Exercise-1-Prepare.md

    ![Device Resize](images/1.2.3-displaysettings.png)

    In addition, you can switch to Full screen mode.
-Before you do that, **open these lab instructions in Firefox browser of the bastion host**.
+Before you do that, **open these lab instructions in Firefox browser (shortcut on the desktop) of the bastion host**.
 Within the bastion host, open Firefox, and click the **Tech Jam Labs** bookmark.
 This brings you to an older github, but the link to the moved one is available on that page.
 Click **here**.
 That now brings you to the **ba-dl-tech-jam** github, from there open the **Labs.md** page and navigate to these lab instructions from within the bastion host.
 Once you have the lab instructions open there, you can switch to Full screen mode:

    ![Full Screen](images/1.2.3-fullscreen.png)

-8. To access your OpenShift cluster through a Browser, **open Firefox** (shortcut on the desktop).
-In Firefox, open bookmark **OpenShift Web Console**
+8. To access your OpenShift cluster through a Browser, **open another tab in Firefox**.
+Open bookmark **OpenShift Web Console**

    Note: In case you get the Warning: Potential Security Risk Ahead, click **Advanced…** and then click **Accept the Risk and Continue**.
 This is needed two times to finally get to the OCP log-in screen.